-Back in the day, American Express more or less had the premium card market all to themselves, with The Platinum Card® from American Express.
+Back in the day, American Express more or less had the premium card market all to itself, with The Platinum Card® from American Express.
 Unfortunately for Amex — and fortunately for consumers — competition has really heated up.
-A few years ago we saw the introduction of the Chase Sapphire Reserve® Card, and that was only the beginning.
+Several years ago we saw the introduction of the Chase Sapphire Reserve® Card, and that was only the beginning.

-I wanted to take a comprehensive look at all of the benefits of the Amex Platinum Card, and try my best to answer the question of whether the Amex Platinum Card is still worth it.
+Card issuers are constantly refreshing benefits, and over the summer we saw Amex introduce some major changes to the Platinum Card, including a higher annual fee and new perks.
+I wanted to take a comprehensive look at all of the updated benefits of the Amex Platinum Card, and try my best to answer the question of whether the card is still worth it.

 There are some cards out there that I think are “no brainers” for most consumers, though the Amex Platinum Card isn’t necessarily one of them.
 I do think it’s a fantastic card, but only if you use it correctly.
 It’s more niche than some other cards.

-The Amex Platinum is a card you should get for the rich benefits that it offers, and not necessarily a card you should spend a lot of money on, since there are more rewarding cards for that.
+The Amex Platinum is a card you should get for the rich benefits that it offers, and not necessarily a card you should spend a lot of money on under normal circumstances, since there are more rewarding cards for that.

-The Amex Platinum Card has a welcome bonus of 60,000 Membership Rewards points after spending $5,000 within three months.
+The Amex Platinum Card has a welcome bonus offer where you can earn 100,000 Membership Rewards points after spending $6,000 within six months

-That’s a solid bonus.
-Personally I value Membership Rewards points at ~1.7 cents each, so to me those points are worth ~$1,020.
+Personally, I value Membership Rewards points at ~1.7 cents each, so you’d be looking at $1,700 in value.

 Card Eligibility Restrictions

-The Amex Platinum Card has a $550 annual fee.
-This is on the high side of credit card annual fees, though for many people the perks will more than offset the fee.
+The Amex Platinum Card has a $695 annual fee (Rates & Fees).
+This is one of the highest credit card annual fees out there, though for many people the perks will more than offset the fee.

-If you want to add authorized users to the card, you can add up to three authorized users on the card for $175.
-So you pay a total of $175 regardless of whether you choose to add one, two, or three authorized users.
+If you want to add authorized users to the card, you can add up to three authorized users on the card for $175 (Rates & Fees).
+You pay a total of $175 regardless of whether you choose to add one, two, or three authorized users.

 I’ll talk more about that below, but there’s potentially huge value in adding authorized users to the card.
 After all, with three authorized users you’re paying under $60 per authorized user, and they get some awesome perks as well.